Gouvernathor/renpy-TranslationTools/README.md

 other renpy code between translation blocks will be ignored and may be displaced along with their surroundings to random places within the file.

+To use, simply drag the _ren.py file in your game's `game/` folder, then open the console with Shift+O (the letter) and call `translation_tools.sort_translates()`.
+You can optionally pass a language or list of languages as parameter.

 ## add_languages

 This helps in a situation where you have a game in language A, say french, it's already been translated in B, a more franca